 What if I haven’t found a partner to take part with yet?

 Unfortunately, we can’t match individuals up, so you need to find a running buddy to take part with before you sign up.
 If you’re struggling for ideas, here’s a few to get you started; your best mate, a work mate, your partner, a parent, a sibling, your next-door neighbour or your boss!

 Training and support

 How do I train to run together with someone else?

-This event is a fun run and although many will be looking to achieve a good time, it’ all about completing the challenge together, having fun and raising money for RNIB.
+This event is a fun run and it’s all about completing the challenge together, having fun and raising money for RNIB.

 Running tied by the wrist to your Double Dash buddy definitely adds more of a challenge than a typical 5k run and we recommend practicing and including tethered running as part of your training, which is a great excuse to buddy up in training!
 Plus, once you sign up we’ll provide you with advice and training support of how to do this, and nearer to the event we’ll also provide you with a RNIB tether for you to use.

 Running with a guide for professional and competitive runners requires significant technique and training, with a big focus on co-ordination and synchronisation of arm movements and stride, to find the most efficient way of running together.
 So keep this in mind, and we’ll be sharing top tips of people with experience of this throughout your Double Dash journey.

 After you sign up, we’ll send you a 5k training plan and will be in regular contact with our top tips and hints on how to make the most of your training.
 It is your responsibility to ensure you have a basic level of fitness to take on Double Dash and if in doubt consult your GP.

 What support can I expect from RNIB?